For International MIMS Applicants

 What about transcripts from foreign colleges and universities?

 Submit copies of the official transcripts or academic records for all university-level studies you have completed abroad and at U.S. institutions.
 If your academic records do not include official evidence of the award of your degree, you must also submit additional documents, such as a degree conferral certificate, that verify its award.
 For information about the documents required for an initial review of your application, please contact the School of Information at firstname.lastname@example.org or (510) 642-1464.

 What if my transcripts are in a foreign language?

 Academic records should be issued in their original languages accompanied by English translations (usually prepared by your university or an official translator).
 In general, records or transcripts must be issued by the school and include the school’s stamp or embossed seal and the signature of the authorizing official.
 In some countries, copies certified by notaries or governmental officials are acceptable, but copies certified by translators or U.S. notaries are not acceptable.

-In English translations, please provide a literal, word-for-word translation of degree names and grades; do not convert into English equivalents or the U.S. grades of A-F. If you must obtain a translation while in the United States, versions prepared by members of the American Translators Association are acceptable.
+In English translations, please provide a literal, word-for-word translation of degree names and grades; do not convert into English equivalents or the U.S. grades of A-F. If you must obtain a translation while in the United States, versions prepared by translators certified by the American Translators Association are acceptable.
 Please note that ATA membership is not indicative of ATA certification.

-Translations are not required for academic records issued in English, French, Spanish, or Italian.
+Translations are not required for academic records issued in English or Spanish.

 Do I have to take the TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System)?